Help Center

 • Tap on the “Blocks” tab

-• Select the active Lock
+• Select your active Open Limit

 • Wait for the waiting room to count down and tap "Continue"